 Aspen doesn't contain resin, and has toughness as well as exceptional stiffness.
 The wood resists splitting when nailing or screwing,

-Due to the tendency for aspen's wood fibers to fuzz when worked, you need to use tools with sharp blades and cutters.
+Due to the tendency for Aspen's wood fibers to fuzz when worked, you need to use tools with sharp blades and cutters.
 While this wood takes paint readily, it blotches when stained unless you first apply a sealer.

-You'll find aspen a stable wood that wears without splintering.
+You'll find Aspen a stable wood that wears without splintering.
 However, in conditions favoring decay, it deteriorates.

 Aspen also tends to have quite a bit of crown to it (not the straightest).